 The next step to making money from your travel photography is to start submitting your images to stock agencies and websites.
 Before submitting to an agency make sure you read the terms and conditions, as some agencies only sell as Rights Managed which means you can’t sell the pictures anywhere else.
 They may also have guidelines on submitting images for commercial or editorial use which is also very important.

 - Shutterstock – This was the best Microstock agency out there and the one I’ve made most of my photography income from.
 My portfolio size is currently over 6,000 photos.
-(Edit: Shutterstock have recently changed their payment amount to contributors making it incredibly hard to make any money from your photographs ($0.10 for an image).
-For now it might be worth avoiding them – if they change again then we’ll remove this note and recommend them again).
+(Edit: Shutterstock have now changed their payment amount to contributors making it incredibly hard to make any money from your photographs ($0.10 for an image).
+You could still consider submitting but it is a lot harder to make money through them now.

 - Dreamstime – Another good agency is Dreamstime.
 I don’t make as much money through them as Shutterstock but they’re still quite good.
 Our portfolio size is currently over 5,000 photos.